moneytransfers.com

 If you are making an international payment to a bank account in any of the 80 countries that use IBAN numbers, you may be required to provide this information.

-Another globally recognised, standardised method of identification when making international payments is BIC or SWIFT codes: you can find out more about them here.
+Another globally recognized, standardized method of identification when making international payments is BIC or SWIFT codes.

 Both SWIFT codes and IBANs are crucial components of transferring money to a foreign country and both systems have effectively enhanced the process of sending cross-border money transfers.